Draco309/Snazzy-Window-Manager/README.md

 Where root privileges are not required, simply use a graphical or terminal based file manger to move them to the correct folder.
 After you have done that, MAKE ALL SCRIPTS EXECUTABLE.

-That can be done easily with a graphical file manger or with the command line.

 Note that the config.def.h and config.h are identical to begin with.

 The correct file paths are as follows: